t9liverpool/me/index.md

 ## About Me

 I am currently a postdoctoral researcher at The Hong Kong Polytechnic University, working under the supervision of [Prof. Jingcai Guo](https://jingcaiguo.github.io/).
 Previously, I obtained my Ph.D. from Tianjin University, where I was jointly advised by [Prof. Qinghua Hu](https://cic.tju.edu.cn/faculty/huqinghua/index.html) and [Prof. Pengfei Zhu](https://visdrone.org/visdrone).
 My research interests lie in Machine Learning and Computer Vision, with a particular focus on OOD Robustness, Efficient AI, Life-long Learning, and Emergent Intelligence.
-I am always eager to collaborate with fellow researchers and contribute to interdisciplinary projects that push the boundaries of AI research.
+I am always eager to collaborate with fellow researchers and contribute to projects that push the boundaries of AI research.